damitasalmon/field-notes/docs/azure-soc-honeynet.md

 To collect the metrics for the insecure environment, all resources were originally deployed, exposed to the  public internet.
 The Virtual Machines had their Network Security Groups open (allowing all traffic) and built-in firewalls disabled.
 All other resources were deployed with endpoints visible to the public Internet.

 ## Stage I - Building the honeynet

-The mini-honeynet consists of three virtual machines - two Windows VMs (one used for attack) and one Linux VM.
+This project consists of two target virtual machines and one threat VM - two Windows VMs (one used for attack) and one Linux VM.

 ### Creating Resources